Accredited with The Counselling Society.

 Discovering new ways to solve problems in your family or marriage

 Improving your self-esteem and boosting self-confidence

 I currently use Zoom, WhatsApp video and FaceTime and have found that working this way, using a large screen computer so that I can see and hear my clients clearly, has enabled an extremely effective working method.
-These sessions are a practical alternative whilst we are unable to do face-to-face sessions
+These sessions are a practical alternative for clients who are still anxious about face to face sessions.

 I wasn't always a therapist.